 The rules in Cambodia’s lawbook aren’t necessarily how things work in practice.
-Some of the things mentioned in this guide either do not apply across the board or are more nuanced than they might seem at first.
+Some of the advice mentioned in this guide either doesn’t apply across the board or is more nuanced than it might seem at first.

 For example, soft titles transfer at the district level instead of the national level.
 Processes and timeframes vary based on where you buy property because of this.

-As of December 2017, some neighborhoods in Phnom Penh let foreigners own soft title properties under their own name without finding a nominee or forming a company.
+As of December 2017, a few Phnom Penh neighborhoods will allow foreigners to own soft title properties under their own name without finding a nominee or forming a company.

 That’s despite a recent mandate from the central government.
-Sometimes you may run into a small problem, yet typically someone will offer to “fix” any small problems.
+Sometimes you may run into a small problem.
+Yet typically people will offer to “fix” any small problems.

-Something else notable is that the US Dollar is currency of choice for anything above a very small purchase.
-That’s obvious to someone familiar with Cambodia’s market but new information to someone who isn’t.
+Something else notable is that the US Dollar is the currency of choice for anything above a very small purchase.
+That’s obvious to investors familiar with Cambodia, but likely new information to anyone who isn’t.

-Buying local real estate denominated in the US Dollar a positive and unique aspect of investing in Cambodia property.
+Buying real estate denominated in the US Dollar is a positive and unique aspect of investing in Cambodia property.

-Regardless of your view on the dollar’s future, denominating your assets in the greenback is far better than many other Asian currencies.
-Some like the Vietnamese Dong and Indonesian Rupiah have performed badly for many years due to inflation.
+Regardless of your own view on the dollar’s future, denominating your assets in the greenback is far better than most other Asian currencies.
+Some like the Indonesian rupiah and Vietnam’s dong have performed badly for years due to inflation.

 Is Buying Cambodia Property a Good Investment?

-Major outlets like Bloomberg or CNBC don’t talk about Cambodia very much.
-That’s a good thing.
-While everyone else hasn’t discovered Cambodia, GDP continues growing by over 7% annually.
+Major outlets like Bloomberg or CNBC certainly don’t talk about Cambodia much.
+That’s a very good thing.
+While everyone else hasn’t even discovered Cambodia, its GDP keeps climbing by over 7% annually.

 Infrastructure, ports, and new roads are under construction across the country.
 The process of economic diversification continues on.
-Large multinational firms, lured by low taxes and business-friendliness, are setting up shop and bringing expats with them.
+Large multinationals, lured by low taxes and business-friendliness, are setting up shop and bringing expats with them.